kugguk2022/prime-polarity/README.md

 # Prime Polarity (Z(p)/Z(o))

-A tiny, empirical framework to **score the prime-signal polarity** of number-theoretic generators such as your
+A tiny, empirical framework to **score the prime-signal polarity** of number-theoretic generators such as our

 $$
 Z(n) = \exp\!\left(\frac{\pi\,\zeta(n-1)}{n}\right) + 1